devnat/big-deal/README.md

 **[OPTIONAL]**
 To create database user (other than root) follow these steps.
 1. Connect to db container running this command:

 ```bash
 docker-compose exec db bash
 ```

-2.Connect to mysql database:
+2. Connect to mysql database:

 ```bash
 mysql -u root -p
 ```
 **password**: laravel

-3.Create a user by running following two commands:
+3. Create a user by running following two commands:

 ```
 GRANT ALL ON laravel.* TO 'laraveluser'@'%' IDENTIFIED BY ‘laravel’;
 FLUSH PRIVILEGES;
 ```

-4.Make sure you updated DB_USERNAME variable in .env file.
+4. Make sure you updated DB_USERNAME variable in .env file.
 Once all the containers are up and running the files will be available on:

 **http://127.0.0.1:80** or **localhost:80**